NVIDIA/aistore/README.md

 ## Local Playground

-For production deployments, please refer to [this folder](deploy/prod) and, in particular, its [Kubernetes](deploy/prod/k8s) subfolder.
+> For production deployments on Kubernetes, please refer to a separate dedicated [github repo](https://github.com/NVIDIA/ais-k8s).

-Assuming that [Go](https://golang.org/dl/) toolchain is already installed, the steps to deploy AIS locally on a single (development) machine:
+Assuming that [Go](https://golang.org/dl/) toolchain is already installed, the steps to deploy AIS locally on a single development machine are:

 ```console
 $ cd $GOPATH/src